roman-milk/roman-milk.github.io/cvsn.md

  * * *

  Dressed and satisfied for the moment, Beth took me on a tour of the work.
 I could see that Jim was still outside at work, and knew that Robin had retreated upstairs.
 I still hadn't seen hide nor hair of the other two women, and I said so.
-Report_Story #2